-a metaf -metanf -dd-paed with single or multiple noise parameters s are compared in Figure 2F.

-b metaf -metanf -other is compared against the best model via bootstrap in Figure 2E.

 Figure 2.
 Bootstrap distributions of the likelihood difference (δ) calculated by generating 500 datasets under each of two competing models at their MLE parameter estimates, refitting the two models, and computing δ.
 The light gray region shows the probability density of the parameter when the data is generated by the simpler model; the dark gray region shows the density when the data is generated by the more complex model.
 The dashed line gives the observed value (δobs) from fitting the actual genome size data.
 The reported p-value is the fraction of the light gray distribution that lies to the right of δobs; the power is the fraction of the dark gray distribution that lies to the right of the 95th percentile of the light gray distribution.
-Each panel evaluates the support for a different hypothesis: (A) metamorphosis imposes a constraint on genome expansion; (B) there are distinct constraints imposed by the different non-metamorphosing strategies, direct development and paedomorphosis; (C) non-feeding metamorphosis imposes a distinct constraint from feeding metamorphosis; (D) non-feeding metamorphosis imposes a distinct constraint from feeding metamorphosis, after accounting for differences in non-metamorphosing strategies; (E) non-metamorphosing strategies impose unique constraints, after accounting for differences between feeding and non-feeding metamorphosis; (F) after identifying metaf-metanf-paed-dd as best-fitting, this comparison tested whether fitting each regime with a distinct stochastic noise intensity improved fit to the data.
+Each panel evaluates the support for a different hypothesis: (A) metamorphosis imposes a constraint on genome expansion; (B) there are distinct constraints imposed by the different non-metamorphosing strategies, direct development and paedomorphosis; (C) plethodontid metamorphosis imposes a distinct constraint from metamorphosis in non-plethodontids; (D) plethodontid metamorphosis imposes a distinct constraint from non-plethodontid metamorphosis, after accounting for differences in non-metamorphosing strategies; (E) non-metamorphosing strategies impose unique constraints, after accounting for differences between plethodontid and non-plethodontid metamorphosis; (F) after identifying metap-metanp-paed-dd as best-fitting, this comparison tested whether fitting each regime with a distinct stochastic noise intensity improved fit to the data.

 Parameter values for each regime estimated under the best-fitting model are presented in Table 3.
-Direct-developers, non-feeding metamorphosers, paedomorphs, and feeding metamorphosers have broadly overlapping stochastic noise intensity (s) values.
-Deterministic pull strength (a) takes an extremely small value, and the equilibrium values (q) take extreme values both large and small.
-Although the deterministic pull strength parameter is vanishingly small, nevertheless, the models that account for metamorphosis are far superior to a purely stochastic model (Table 2).
-We note that the extreme nature of the parameter estimates is a consequence of the handling of the root state (see Supplementary Materials).
+To help visualize what this best-fitting tells us about genome size evolution, we compared the distribution of observed genome sizes for species in each selective regime to the expected stationary distribution, given the model estimates of θ, α, and σ for each regime (Fig. 3).
+In particular, Ho and Ane (2013) showed that the stationary distribution of an OU process will be a normal distribution with mean θ and variance σ2/(2α); the stationary distribution thus provides a useful way of visualizing the model fit by capturing aspects of all parameters.
+It is apparent that genome size is under strong stabilizing selection in the direct development regime (which is by far the most common selective regime across the tree; Fig. 3a).
+This also appears to be true of genome size in the metamorphosing non-plethodontid salamander regime (although the peak of the genome size distribution is slightly smaller than the predicted mean; Fig. 3b).
+Genome size in the metamorphosing plethodontid regime, on the other hand, appears to be under directional selection towards smaller genome sizes, since almost all metamorphosing plethodontid salamanders have genome sizes that are larger than the expected mean (Fig. 3c).
+Conversely, genome size in the paedomorph regime appears to be under directional selection towards larger size (which we suspect is a fitting artifact produced by relatively unconstrained TE accumulation in these salamanders; Fig. 3d).

-Table 3: Maximum likelihood parameter estimates and parametric bootstrap confidence intervals for the best-fitting model (metaf -metanf -dd-paed θi,σi,α: separate equilibrium values and noise intensities for lineages in the four life history regimes: dd = direct development, metanf = non-feeding metamorphosis, metaf = feeding metamorphosis, paed = paedomorphosis).
+Table 3: Maximum likelihood parameter estimates and parametric bootstrap confidence intervals for the best-fitting model (metap -metanp -dd-paed θi,σi,α: separate equilibrium values and noise intensities for lineages in the four life history regimes: dd = direct development, metanp = non-plethodontid metamorphosis, metap = plethodontid metamorphosis, paed = paedomorphosis).